izaack89/employee-tracker/README.md

 ![GitHub license](https://img.shields.io/badge/Licenses-MIT-blue.svg)

-This system will help you to have a managment for the people that are working on a companie
+This system will help you to have a managment for the people that are working on a company

 ## Table of Contents